AJai13/RPG/README.md

 This repository currently holds my firts attempt at making a RPG game.

-As it is now, it's unbeatable lol and it's not in its final form, since I'll still be implamenting it litle by little.
+As it is now, it's unbeatable lol and it's not in its final form, since I'll still be implementing it litle by little.
 For now, it only has a simple battle mechanic where you just choose how to attack (magic or not) and have to defeat random monsters.